ihack4falafel/ihack4falafel.github.io/_posts/2017-10-6-C0m80-Challenge.md

 Bob ;)
 ```

-At this point, the next logical step would be to reverse engineer `ftp104.bkp` to its original state and then figure out what the hidden feature is.
-Looks like backup file is hexdump with date tag.
+At this point, the next logical step would be to restore `ftp104.bkp` to its original state and then figure out what the hidden feature is.
+Looks like the backup file is hexdump with date tag.
 Here’s a snippet.

 ```sh
 Tue Sep 26 08:00:01 BST 2017